 What Dubai Eats would I go back for?

 The best sweet Dubai eats we had was at the Malaysian chain Papparoti…in the Dubai mall.
 These crispy golden buns are amazing and was completely new to me.
 Turns out there is over 400 locations world wide…including the brand new location in Vancouver.

 Possibly the best thing I put in my face while in Dubai was a hookah.
 We had a great night people watching over a couple beers and sweet apple shisha.
 We liked it so much we end up buying a small pipe and shipping it back.

 At the end of the day the UAE is not a foodie paradise.
 It has hot heat, sandy beaches, and mind blowing feats of engineering around every corner, but fresh and unique Dubai eats it does not.
-There are great meals to be had (allegedly) if you are willing to pay and there is amazing Indian food (supposedly) everywhere.
+There are great meals in Dubai (allegedly) if you are willing to pay.
+There is amazing Indian food (supposedly) everywhere.
 Besides that it is food court Dubai eats for you.

 Good thing Dubai has a mall or two.